sylwiavargas/lifecycle-methods-workshop/README.md

 ```
 Feel judged by Dan Abramov.

-**NOTE:** in all seriousness, you should never put your props in your state.
+**NOTE:** in all seriousness, you should **never put your props in your state**.
 React won't yell at you but your instructors and employers will.
 Do not do that.
 This method is for a very specific edge case: while dealing with a transition animation library, you need to keep track of the window size.

 ---